rust-lang/rust/guide.md

 [`AnalysisHost`]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_ide_api/src/lib.rs#L265-L284
 [`Analysis`]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_ide_api/src/lib.rs#L291-L478

-The reason for `Analysis` and `AnalysisHost` separation is that we want apply changes "uniquely", but we might want to fork an `Analysis` and send it to another thread for background processing.
+The reason for this separation of `Analysis` and `AnalysisHost` is that we want to apply changes "uniquely", but we might also want to fork an `Analysis` and send it to another thread for background processing.
 That is, there is only a single `AnalysisHost`, but there may be several (equivalent) `Analysis`.

 Note that all of the `Analysis` API return `Cancelable<T>`.
-This is required to be responsive in IDE setting.
+This is required to be responsive in an IDE setting.
 Sometimes a long-running query is being computed and the user types something in the editor and asks for completion.
 In this case, we cancel the long-running computation (so it returns `Err(Canceled)`), apply the change and execute request for completion.
 We never use stale data to answer requests.
-Under the cover, `AnalysisHost` "remembers" all outstanding `Analysis` instances. `AnalysisHost::apply_change` method cancels all `Analysis`es, blocks until of them are `Dropped` and then applies change in-place.
-This is the familiar to rustaceans read-write lock interior mutability.
+Under the cover, `AnalysisHost` "remembers" all outstanding `Analysis` instances.
+The `AnalysisHost::apply_change` method cancels all `Analysis`es, blocks until all of them are `Dropped` and then applies changes in-place.
+This may be familiar to Rustaceans who use read-write locks for interior mutability.

-Next, lets talk about what are inputs to the Analysis, precisely.
+Next, let's talk about what the inputs to the `Analysis` are, precisely.

 ## Inputs

-Rust Analyzer never does any IO itself, all inputs get passed explicitly via `AnalysisHost::apply_change` method, which accepts a single argument:
-`AnalysisChange`. [`AnalysisChange`] is a builder for a single change "transaction", so it suffices to study its methods to understand all of the input data.
+Rust Analyzer never does any I/O itself, all inputs get passed explicitly via the `AnalysisHost::apply_change` method, which accepts a single argument, a `AnalysisChange`. [`AnalysisChange`] is a builder for a single change "transaction", so it suffices to study its methods to understand all of the input data.